sasquatch678/A-Painted-World/Gameplay.md/Miscellaneous.md

 | Zenithar | Fortify Luck 5 points for 6480 seconds.

 Wayshrine Blessings are twice as potent.
 Additionally, once per day you can enhance a bandage at an Altar of the Nine, improving the effects.

+### Doomstones

+Doomstones now act as permanent constant effects, giving a small boost to an attribute or skill.